Skip to content

 IdP-initiated sign-in (optional)

 IdP-initiated sign-in can be enabled or disabled for each SAML configuration.
-When enabled, users can start the login process directly from their identity provider application tile (for example, Okta or Azure).
+When enabled, users can start the login process directly from their identity provider application tile (for example, Okta or Microsoft Entra ID).

 Disabling IdP-initiated login prevents unsolicited SAML assertions and requires users to start authentication from the Coralogix login page.